Magisk-Modules-Alt-Repo/submission/README.md

 ```

 Title it something like `update.yml`.
 The suggested Action above will check for updates every hour and merge the changes to the current repository.
 This will cause issues when the original repo owner force-pushes to their master branch.

+If you don't know how to make the mirror yourself, or simply don't want to (understandable), follow the directions for the module submission, but instead of using the `[Module]` flair, use the `[Mirror]` flair to help the moderators differentiate your request.

 # Permission Levels
 These are the different levels that users can be assigned when choosing to contribute to this project.